joshuaMandel/DentNationNaples/README.md

 # DentNationNaples
-This is the website for the company Dent Nation of Naples/Dent Nation Naples
+This is the website for the company DentNation of Naples/DentNation Naples